 Parking: 8 EUR at the Tourist Information Centre for a day ticket

-Meals in the Hütte: 15-25 EUR (during the winter season, the mountain huts might be closed)
+Meals in the Hütte: 15-25 EUR (during winter, the mountain huts might be closed)

 Towns: